cherstewart/JSHomes-Platform/README.md

 ## What is JSHomes?

 JSHomes is a not-for-profit organization established in order to provide tech education resources to the homeless services community.
 We work primarily with housing-first programs to help recently housed individuals learn to code in order to find programming jobs.
-We also aim to raise awareness of the challenges faced by the homeless, and solutions that have been proven to work.
+We also aim to raise awareness of the challenges faced by the homeless and solutions that have been proven to work.
 For more information, please read [The Cure for Homelessness](https://medium.com/end-homelessness/the-cure-for-homelessness-83ef0d621c71).

 ## Volunteer Opportunities